Nikhil Paramjit Sharma: Corporate career

 Sharma served as the chief operating officer and later as the chief executive officer at Anglian Management Group, a sports advisory branch of Anglian Omega Group.
 He represented the group with interests in Shillong-based I-League side Shillong Lajong F.C. on the board of directors.

 In 2014 during the inception of the Indian Super League, Sharma in his capacity of director of Shillong Lajong was part of the consortium to bid for the Guwahati-based franchise of the ISL.
 The consortium successfully won the bid for the franchise which was named NorthEast United.

 In April 2018, Nikhil went on to form his own representation and sports consultancy start-up zlait.

 Literary career

 Nikhil co-authored his first book ‘India’s Football Dream’ along with Shantanu Gupta which was published by SAGE Publications India.
 The foreword for the book was written by India's most decorated footballer Sunil Chhetri.
 The book opened to favorable reviews in several media outlets including reviews from Praful Patel, President of the AIFF and Gurpreet Singh Sandhu, India national football team goalkeeper and first Indian to play in the UEFA Europa League.
 The book is a modern-day guidebook to Indian football that extensively covers the journey Indian football has made from its inception till the biggest event till date, the 2017 FIFA U-17 World Cup.

+In March 2026, Nikhil authored the Chapter on 'Sports in South Asia and Southeast Asia' for the 3rd Edition of International Sports Management book published by Human Kinetics.
+The book was edited by Eric W. MacIntosh, Gonzalo A. Bravo & Carrie LeCrom.